 - Number of individuals assisted/trained.

 It is permissible to have a zero in a performance element.
-When you calculate jobs created, estimates should be based upon actual jobs to be created by your organization as a result of the DHCS funding or actual jobs to be created by businesses as a result of assistance from your organization.
-When you calculate jobs saved, estimates should be based only on actual jobs that would have been lost if your organization did not receive DHCS funding or actual jobs that would have been lost without assistance from your organization.
+When calculating jobs created, estimates should be based upon actual jobs to be created by your organization as a result of the DHCS funding or actual jobs to be created by businesses as a result of assistance from your organization.
+When calculating jobs saved, estimates should be based only on actual jobs that would have been lost if your organization did not receive DHCS funding or actual jobs that would have been lost without assistance from your organization.

 You can also suggest additional performance elements for example where job creation or jobs saved may not be a relevant indicator.
 These additional elements should be specific, measurable performance elements that could be included in an award document.

-(m) Financial information and sustainability.
-You must provide current financial statements and a narrative description demonstrating sustainability of the Project, all of which show sufficient resources and expertise to undertake and complete the Project and how the Project will be sustained following completion.
-Applicants must provide 3 years of pro-forma financial statements for the Project.
+(i) Financial Information and Sustainability.
+Current financial statements and a narrative description demonstrating sustainability of the Project, all of which show sufficient resources and expertise to undertake and complete the Project and how the Project will be sustained following completion must be provided.
+Applicants must provide three years of pro-forma financial statements for the Project.

-(n) Evidence of legal authority and existence.
+(j) Evidence of Legal Authority and Existence.
 The lead entity must provide evidence of its legal existence and authority to enter into a grant agreement with the Agency and perform the activities proposed under the grant application.

-(p) Service area maps.
-You must provide maps with sufficient detail to show the area that will benefit from the proposed facilities and services and the location of the facilities improved or purchased with grant funds if applicable.
+(k) Service Area Maps.
+Maps with sufficient detail to show the area that will benefit from the proposed facilities and services and the location of the facilities improved or purchased with grant funds, if applicable, must be provided.

-(s) Environmental information necessary to support the Agency's environmental finding.
-Required information can be found in 7 CFR part 1970, specifically in Subpart B, Exhibit C and Subpart C, Exhibit B. These documents can be found here: http://www.rd.usda.gov/publications/regulations-guidelines/instructions.
+(m) Environmental information necessary to support the Agency's environmental finding.
+Required information can be found in 7 CFR part 1970, specifically in subpart B, Exhibit C, and subpart C, Exhibit B. These documents can be found here: http://www.rd.usda.gov/publications/regulations-guidelines/instructions.
 Non-construction Projects applying under this Notice are hereby classified as Categorical Exclusions according to 7 CFR 1970.53(b), the award of financial assistance for planning purposes, management and feasibility studies, or environmental impact analyses, which do not require any additional documentation.